 Kid amenities: Bumpers.
 The ball ramp is reserved for wheelchair users only.
 Try out Lightning Bowl for music, lights and high-energy fun.

 Ocean5, Gig Harbor

 Bowling, laser tag, arcade games, food, birthday parties and more.

 Kid amenities: Check out ParentMap's family guide on Ocean5!

 Keep on rolling

 If your kid takes to bowling like a polished ball to waxed wood, you may want to encourage it.
 There are numerous bowling scholarships to help out with college tuition and youth leagues are a great opportunity to enhance socialization and sportsmanship as well as one more way to keep junior active.
 To get more serious about the sport you can check out the USBC, the United States Bowling Congress, for all things bowl-related.
-For a full list of bowling alleys in the greater Seattle area check out their local chapter at seattlebowling.org.
+For a full list of bowling alleys in your area area check out the association list on their website.

 While it's a great option for the drizzly Northwest spring, winter and fall, don't rule it out during the summer months.
 Kids Bowl Free is a national summer program a few of our local alleys participate in — you sign your kids up and get two free games, per kid, every day, all summer long.
 Yes, really, for free.
 You can sign up online or check it out at the participating alley nearest you.